The Merels Board

 “The inner court was walled off by means of three courses of hewn stones and one course of cedar beams”.

-Biblical sources tell that around the building there were two courtyards enclosed by walls; thus, an architectural Merels Board.
-Every church in Christianity could only refer, at least in symbolism, to Solomon’s Temple, the sacred centre that had been God’s dwelling place.
-The Sistine Chapel in Rome, for example, was built according to the measurements of the building as described in the Bible.
-The Merels Board, in its symbolic meaning of a cosmic sacred space, was perhaps a representation of the Solomonic Temple.
+Biblical sources tell that around the building there were two courtyards, enclosed by walls.
+This is like an architectural Merels board.
+In Christianity, every church could only refer, at least symbolically, to Solomon’s Temple, the sacred centre that was God’s dwelling place.
+The Sistine Chapel in Rome, for example, has the same measurements as the temple described in the Bible.
+Perhaps the Merels Board, with its symbolic meaning of a sacred cosmic space, was a representation of the Solomonic Temple.

 The Merels Board and the New Jerusalem